mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

 The flow `infiniteJLFlowActors` doesn't emit values during creation.
-If we put a print statement immediately after the flow definition, we will see the output.
+We will see the output if we put a print statement immediately after the flow definition.

-Consuming a `Flow` it's quite straightforward.
-In fact, on the `Flow` type is defined one and only one terminal operation: the `collect` function.
+Consuming a `Flow` is relatively straightforward.
+The `Flow` type is defined by one and only one terminal operation: the `collect` function.
 The `collect` function is used to consume the values emitted by the flow.
-It takes a lambda that is called for each value emitted by the flow.
-Say that we want to print the actors playing in the "Zack Snyder's Justice League" movie, we'll use the following code:
+It takes a lambda, which is called for each value the flow emits.
+Say we want to print the actors playing in "Zack Snyder's Justice League" movie.
+We'll use the following code:

 ```kotlin
 suspend fun main() {